 The best combination of vegetables that goes well with this pulao are potatoes, cauliflower, bell peppers, green peas, carrots, green beans.
 Here I have added green peas, carrots, potatoes, beans, cauliflower, mushrooms.

-You can add whatever vegetable available including broccoli, paneer, or tofu.
+You can add whatever vegetable is available including broccoli, paneer, or tofu.
 There is no thumb rule that any vegetable can not be added to such a versatile recipe.

 What rice is best for this vegetable rice pilaf?

-Best option is basmati rice.
+The best option is basmati rice.
 Those are long and white rice that fluffs perfectly in such recipes.
 You can also use brown rice but the cooking time changes with that as brown rice takes little longer as compared to the write grains.